Gary Smith, Non-Executive Chairman

 Gary has extensive tourism industry experience and has served on a diverse range of boards and tourism industry related bodies during the past 30 years.

 Gary is a Fellow of the Australian Institute of Company Directors and the Institute of Chartered Accountants.
 He is also a director of Michael Hill International Limited.

-Graham “Skroo” Turner, Chief Executive Officer
+Graham “Skroo” Turner, Global Managing Director and Chief Executive Officer

 Graham Turner, Chief Executive Officer, appointed to FCTG board 1995